Tanukumar01/GH-Update-Status-Tool/README.md

 ```

 4. Place your Google Service Account JSON file in the project root and update the path in `.env`.
+   **Note:** The `service-account.json` file is not included in the repository for security reasons.
+You need to add your own credentials file.

 ## Configuration